dcos/dcos-e2e/docs/source/dcos-docker-cli.rst

 By default DC/OS clusters are launched on the ``docker0`` network.

 To launch a DC/OS cluster on a custom Docker network the network must first be created using the standard Docker CLI.
-During ``dcos-docker create`` the command line option ``--network`` then takes the name of the Docker network as a parameter.
+During :ref:`dcos-docker create <dcos-docker-create>` the command line option ``--network`` then takes the name of the Docker network as a parameter.

 DC/OS nodes utilize an environment-specific ``ip-detect`` script to detect their current private IP address.
 The default ``ip-detect`` script used by ``dcos-docker`` does only account for the ``docker0`` network case.
 Therefore, in order for DC/OS to operate on a custom network a custom ``ip-detect`` script needs to be provided and put into the ``genconf`` directory before installing DC/OS.

-Luckily, the following IP detect script works for any custom Docker bridge network:
+The following IP detect script works for any custom Docker network:

 .. code-block:: console